WanderSafe — LGBTQ+ Travel Safety

 Colorado is one of the most legally protective states for trans women, with strong healthcare infrastructure in Denver

 Colorado's Anti-Discrimination Act explicitly covers gender identity in employment, housing, and public accommodations statewide.
 Gender marker changes on Colorado IDs do not require surgery or a court order.
-Denver Health's LGBTQ+ clinic on Bannock Street provides extensive trans healthcare including HRT, mental health, and surgical referrals.
+Denver Health's LGBTQ+ clinic on Bannock Street provides broad trans healthcare including HRT, mental health, and surgical referrals.
 The Colfax/Capitol Hill neighborhood is the heart of Denver's queer community and is trans-welcoming across its bars and community spaces.
 Colorado is a sanctuary state for gender-affirming care — providers cannot be compelled to deny care based on out-of-state laws.

 Trans Men